una-language/una-language/readme.md

 #### List and map deconstruction

-Just as in JavaScript you can deconstruct maps and lists
+Just like in JavaScript you can deconstruct maps and lists

 ```
 = numbers :: 1 2 3